The schedule is subject to change.

 |Jesse Williams, Red Hat – Sr. Product Marketing Manager, Red Hat Developer Program

-Building Developer Social Communities – Why Engagement is Everything
+Building Developer Community Programs – Why Engagement is Everything

-ServiceNow Developer Program has been consistently growing at over 100% YoY for the past 5 years.
-This success is largely based on a holistic developer marketing approach that ranges from awareness and acquisition to engagement, retention and all the way to advocacy.
-Lily Li will go over the exact strategies and tactics used to build out a successful marketing plan that scales and gets funded internally.
+ServiceNow Developer Program has been consistently growing at over 70% YoY for the past 5 years.
+This success is largely due to a holistic developer marketing strategy that ranges from awareness and acquisition to adoption, and all the way to advocacy.
+Lily Li will go over the exact strategies and tactics used to build out a successful marketing plan that scales and can help you get funded internally.
 The second half of the session, we’ll use what is presented and apply the structure in a hands-on exercise to build out a blueprint of your developer marketing strategy for 2020.
 Those who attend this session will walk away with a clear understanding of how to approach and build out a marketing strategy that is tailored to your developer audience and your business needs.

 |Michelle Little, Evans Data Corp – Analyst

 Digging Deeper: Understanding Developer Motivations

 A key goal of market research is to reveal actionable findings that inform business purposes.
 Too often, motivational data is overlooked.
 What factors drive developers to make the choices they do?
 Accurately tuning into developer motivations allows developer relations professionals to better meet the needs of developers through marketing and programs.
 In this session, we will explore techniques from user experience research, psychological science and market research to uncover developer motivations.
 In the process, we will use examples and methods from Evans Data’s research to better understand how developers make choices.

 |5:15pm – 6:15pm||Networking Cocktail Reception – Sponsored by ContentLab.io